 Who’s to blame?

 Taking a look at his previous cartoons are they sexist and tribalistic in nature, is there a pattern?
 If not then how can one cartoon define him?
-Does he put through his personal opinion or is he briefed daily/ weekly about content to focus on and what angle to take.
-That this was published in a regional daily raises questions about the whole editorial policy of the paper and all the editorial team must be held to account.
+Does he put through his personal opinion?
+Or is he briefed daily/ weekly about content to focus on and what angle to take.
+That this was published in a regional daily raises questions about the whole editorial policy of the paper.
+All the editorial team must be held to account.
 If the editors story is to be believed, the sub editors sent the paper to print without knowing which cartoon was being published?
 A cartoon is not something you can just slip into the paper just before it is printed.
 So a regional paper can’t publish news that is specific to their region without being labelled tribalist?
 Our future looks bright!

 Musapenda has been at that paper for years drawing a cartoon every single day and I am quite sure that there was an unwritten rule that he did not have to present that cartoon to the editor for approval each time.
 Along comes a new editor who feels he is being undermined by the cartoonist so waits for an opportunity to enforce the ‘editorial policy ‘and stamp his authority.
 Conspiracy theory?
 Maybe.

 Its interesting how many have quickly come to the conclusion that these women are of loose morals judging by the clothes they are wearing.
 But women are dressing like this in Zimbabwean society everyday.
 On another day there would be outrage for commenting that women dressed like this are prostitutes and are of loose morals.
 People in their desire to be politically correct and announce their ‘outrage’ are exhibiting the same type of sexism and tribalism as they are condemning.